csantanapr/knative-kind/README.md

     ```bash
     kind --version
     ```
 1. A kind cluster manifest file [clusterconfig.yaml](./kind/clusterconfig.yaml) is already provided, you can customize it.
-We are exposing port `80` on they host to be later use by the Knative Kourier ingress.
+We are exposing port `80` on the host to be later used by the Knative Kourier ingress.
 To use a different version of kubernetes check the image digest to use from the kind [release page](https://github.com/kubernetes-sigs/kind/releases)
     ```yaml
     kind: Cluster
     apiVersion: kind.x-k8s.io/v1alpha4